Join David Tien on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

-Dr. David Tian: At the Trump Hotel of all places.
+Dr. David Tien: At the Trump Hotel of all places.
 Henry is based in Hong Kong and I am based in Singapore, and Bangkok, and Taiwan.
 We flew all the way out here, meet up here in Vegas.

 Henry Chong: To do this podcast.

-Dr. David Tian: Exactly, to do this podcast, also to do a mastermind summit and some other business conferences.
+Dr. David Tien: Exactly, to do this podcast, also to do a mastermind summit and some other business conferences.
 So anyway, pretty cool here in Vegas.
 So, the topic that we’ve chosen for today is antifragility or how to be antifragile.
 I take this as inspired by the book by Nassim Nicholas Taleb called Antifragile.
 You have not yet read this, right?

 Henry Chong: Only bits and pieces.

-Dr. David Tian: Okay, cool.
+Dr. David Tien: Okay, cool.
 It’s a weighty tome.
 It’s pretty dense but it’s quite repetitive, so that helps in the recall of it, but it’s actually a really good book.
 This is my very first Taleb book.
 I have skimmed in the bookstore, scanning there, Black Swan and other books like his other books.
 Black Swan in particular I picked up the gist of it through the title and I was just sort of like, “Yes, there are such things, and yes, they suck.”
 There wasn’t a solution.
 And then Antifragile is his solution to the Black Swan issue or problem.
 So, Antifragile is, in my opinion, the culmination of his narrative, broadly speaking, of how things go wrong and how you can benefit from that.
 I found that there were quite a lot of applications to your personal life from the concept of antifragility.

 So, let me just put it out there what antifragility is and then we just dive into it.
 So, this is by no means a review of the book, especially since Henry hasn’t read it and the fact that there are certain chapters I haven’t read yet.
 If you are watching this on the video, here’s what the book looks like.
 I’m holding it up.
 I got it here next to the mic.
 So, antifragility.
 So, it’s different from straight up resilience.
 I actually was reading this book while watching The Defenders, this Netflix TV show… Well, I watched it on Netflix, anyway.
 It’s a Marvel comic book based character story arc in New York City.
 The Defenders includes Daredevil, Iron Fist, Luke Cage, and Jessica Jones.